-The reason that we believe that a blog is still a better way of growing an audience for educational courses than a YouTube channel, is that a blog is much more evergreen and requires minimal effort to maintain.
+When it comes to online course promotion, the reason that we believe that a blog is still a better way of growing an audience for educational courses than a YouTube channel is that a blog is much more evergreen and requires minimal effort to maintain.

 The more posts that you write, and the more in-depth the posts are, the better the blog will perform as the website authority builds up over time.

-Once you have a sufficient number of articles that cover the main topics that your students are looking for on search engines, you don't have to continuously create new content on a weekly basis.
+Once you have a sufficient number of articles that cover the main topics that your students are looking for on search engines, you don't have to continuously create new content every week.

-Here is an example from Google Analytics of a blog post with several years of age from my own blog:
+Here is an example from Google Analytics of a blog post several years of age from my blog:

 After an initial acceleration period, it has consistently brought over 5000 page views per week for years in a row, without any further work needed to maintain it!

-If you are curious, those short drops in traffic that you see on the chart correspond to the Christmas holidays period.
+If you are curious, those short drops in traffic that you see on the chart correspond to the Christmas holiday period.

 And this is just for one blog post, imagine if you take the time to write tens of high-quality posts! 😉